Pingopete/RVE-KSP-0.90/README.md

 The, unfinished, state of my RVE project for KSP 0.25 using the very latest overhaul version from rbray (includes SS normals, dedicated atmosphere shader, "working" shadows, and other features).

 Requirements:
-Sarbians DDS loader
+ -Sarbians DDS loader
-RSS 8.2.1
+ -RSS 8.2.1
-Latest Overhaul master zip
+ -Latest Overhaul master zip

 Bugs/to do list: